-Can I still claim if I was riding without bike lights?
+Can I claim if I was injured cycling at night without lights?

-What is the law regarding cycling at night without lights?
+What does the law say about cycling at night without lights?

 'At night your cycle MUST have white front and red rear lights lit.
 It MUST also be fitted with a red rear reflector (and amber pedal reflectors, if manufactured after 1/10/85).
 White front reflectors and spoke reflectors will also help you to be seen.
 Flashing lights are permitted but it is recommended that cyclists who are riding in areas without street lighting use a steady front lamp.'

-The specifications of lights and reflectors, where to fit them and when to use them, are defined by the Road Vehicle Lighting Regulations (RVLR), but in essence the lights must be clean and in working order.
+The specifications of lights and reflectors, where to fit them, and when to use them, are defined by the Road Vehicle Lighting Regulations (RVLR).
+The regulations basically require your bike lights must be clean and in working order.

 Is there a legal definition of 'night'?

-Cyclists are required to display lights between sunset and sunrise.
+Cyclists are required to use bike lights and reflectors between sunset and sunrise.
 Car drivers must also switch on their sidelights during this period.
-The period between 30 minutes after sunset and 30 minutes before sunrise is defined as 'The Hours of Darkness' - during which drivers must use headlights.
+The period between 30 minutes after sunset and 30 minutes before sunrise is defined as 'The Hours of Darkness', during which drivers must use headlights.